renecartaya/Automation/GUI_under_dev/README.md

 # README

 The current folder contains basic examples of GUIs developed based on TKinter with customized designs.
+This means, this script allows you to use your own design for the buttons, but you should include the text in the design.

 ## Example